Nutrient Density 101

 Your metabolism is highly complex and there is still a LOT we don’t understand about how it works.
 But if you give your body all the nutrients its needs in the form it recognises, there is a pretty good chance that it will know what to do with them.

 We recommend you prioritise foods that contain more nutrients that align with your goals.
 Whether you eat non-starchy vegetables or more organ meat doesn’t matter because you will be making a significant improvement compared to a diet of mainly refined seeds and oils.

 What about anti-nutrients?

 Plant-based foods like grains and legumes contain ‘anti-nutrients’ such as lectins, phytic acids, goitrogens, oxalates and tannins that affect the absorption of nutrients such as iron, magnesium and potassium.

-There are some ‘anti-nutrients’ in vegetables (e.g. sulforophane) however many people see these as beneficial because they provide a beneficial hormetic stress that makes your system strong (like the way resistance training builds strength).
+There are some ‘anti-nutrients’ in vegetables (e.g. sulforaphane) however many people see these as beneficial because they provide beneficial hormetic stress that makes your system strong (like the way resistance training builds strength).

-Focusing on nutrient-dense foods eliminates most anti-nutrients and the remaining ones in vegetables don’t appear to be an major issue for most people.
-Although if you have specific symptoms or digestive issues when you eat certain foods it may pay to take it reduce those foods.
+Focusing on nutrient-dense foods eliminates most anti-nutrients and the remaining ones in vegetables don’t appear to be a significant issue for most people.
+Although if you have specific symptoms or digestive problems when you eat certain foods, it may pay to reduce those foods.

 To help you understand what nutrients you need to focus on (and which foods and meals contain them) we have created a simple free 7 Day Food Discovery Challenge.
 Through this seven day challenge, we will guide you to track your current diet to see what nutrients you need more and which foods will provide them.
 We can’t wait for you to start your journey of Nutritional Optimisation.